Updated Travel Advisory

 All undergraduate courses for the Spring 2021 semester will be conducted fully online, and non-residential.
 The residence halls will be closed, with the exception of The Axis, which is apartment living (176 studios and one bedroom apartments).

 The majority of Howard University housing is privatized and is managed by third-party vendors: Corvias and Campus Apartments.
 The University will work closely with our partners to deliver optimal service and aligned standards of health and safety protocols University-wide.

 We are doing everything we possibly can to accommodate as many students as possible, but we must do so in a manner that puts the health and safety of our students first.

 If you have not done so already, students are strongly advised to register for classes immediately.
-This will help the University to plan for the fall semester.
+This will help the University to plan for the semester.
 A student with a fully online schedule may opt to attend the University remotely.